robvandervalk/WhoIs/README.md

 # WhoIs
-Simple WhoIS CLI script
+Simple WhoIS CLI script inc. IP address of given DomainName

-Please note: check if you have installed whois already via apt-get or yum
+Please note: check if you have installed whois already via "apt-get" or "yum"

+Feel free to use this for your own purposes.